Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/tfssecurity-cmd.md

 #### Required Permissions

 To use the **/a-** command, you must have the View collection-level information or the View instance-level information permission set to Allow, depending on whether you are using the **/collection** or **/server** parameter, respectively.
-If you are changing permissions for a team project, you must also have the Edit project-level information permission for the team project set to Allow.
+If you are changing permissions for a project, you must also have the Edit project-level information permission for the project set to Allow.

 #### Parameters